FinTecSystems/xs2a-android/README.md

 > For interoperability reasons wrapper classes are excusively used for the theme.

 > [!NOTE]
-> "surfaceColor" is being used for dropdowns or other elevated surfaces like the Top-Bar of the WebView.
+> `surfaceColor` is being used for dropdowns or other elevated surfaces like the Top-Bar of the WebView.
-> Meanwhile "onSurfaceColor" is used for unselected items & "onSurfaceColorVariant" for disabled elements.
+> Meanwhile `onSurfaceColor` is used for unselected items & `onSurfaceColorVariant` for disabled elements.

 ```kotlin
 val theme = XS2ATheme(